Newby Bridge Lodge No. 4598

 Whilst these negotiations were taking place the possibility of building a new lodge was explored and eventually a piece of land was purchased from the owners of the Newby Bridge Hotel, Bro Bob and Mrs Steel.

 With Bro H Whittaker as architect, Bro H.B Wilson agreed to undertake the building of the new temple.
 Compensation from the legal proceedings formed the nucleus of the building fund for this project which began to take shape early in 1964.
+One of the brethren who worked on the building is still a member today, W Bro Michael Philipson PPrJGW who worked on the building prior to being initiated into the lodge and was called to a higher service in the Grand Lodge above.

 On July 30th 1964 the ceremony of laying the foundation stone of the new building was performed by the ass provincial grand master W.Bro HW Whittle MBE PSGD in the presence of members and their wives prior to a service at St Mary’s church Stavely in Cartmel conducted by the lodge chaplain W. Bro Rev TL Walsh P.A.G.Chap to commemorate the event.
 This was followed by a tea at the Newby Bridge Hotel.